Ixcatl/fables_novasophonia/docs/core/attributes.rst

 Load
 ----
 A creature's Load score is equal to its Might rounded down, allowing it to carry Bulk up to its Load score without penalty.
-Exceeding this limit will impose a -1 :term:`die penalty` to all Might or Grace based rolls, and an additional 1 taxed Stamina on any action costing Stamina.
+Exceeding this limit will impose a -1 :term:`die penalty` to all Might or Grace based rolls and an additional 1 taxed Stamina on any action costing Stamina.
 A creature physically cannot carry any more than twice its Load score.

 ..
 Tip::
       An item marked with Light or 'L' weighs 1/3 of a point of Bulk.
 Every third Light item (when not rendered weightless by items such as pouches) counts as one point of Bulk.